U-Roy: Career

-Beckford's album Dread in a Babylon was released in the US, Europe and Jamaica by Virgin Records in 1975.
-The album achieved significant sales in the UK which was due in part to the ongoing expansion of the Virgin label and stores.
+U-Roy's album Dread in a Babylon was released in the US, Europe and Jamaica by Virgin Records in 1975.
+The album achieved significant sales in the UK, due in part to the ongoing expansion of the Virgin label and stores.
 The track "Runaway Girl" from the album was released as a single in Europe that same year.
-The success of Dread in a Babylon led to a series of Tony Robinson produced albums: Natty Rebel (1976), Rasta Ambassador (1977) and Jah Son of Africa (1978).
-Beckford's international popularity led to the album Natty Rebel being released in 1976 on Virgin's imprint Front Line label in Nigeria as well as in France on Virgin and Polydor.
+The success of Dread In A Babylon led to a series of Tony Robinson produced albums: Natty Rebel (1976), Rasta Ambassador (1977) and Jah Son Of Africa (1978).
+His international popularity led to the album Natty Rebel being released in 1976 on Virgin's Front Line label in Nigeria as well as in France on Virgin and Polydor.

-Beckford started his own sound system in 1978, which he named Stur Gav after his sons.
+U-Roy started his own sound system in 1978, which he named Stur Gav after his sons.
 The sound system would launch the careers of a younger generation of toasters and singers including Ranking Joe, Jah Screw, Charlie Chaplin and Josey Wales.
-The pop group Blondie had a world-wide hit with the reggae track "The Tide Is High" in 1980, which prompted Virgin to re-release the original Paragons' track from 1967 and the 1971 U-Roy version as a single that same year.
+The pop group Blondie had a world-wide hit with a cover of "The Tide Is High" in 1980, prompting Virgin to re-release the original Paragons' recording from 1967 and the 1971 U-Roy version as a single that same year.
 His album Pray Fi Di People was released in 2012.

-Beckford was featured on the album True Love by Toots and the Maytals, which won the Grammy Award in 2004 for Best Reggae Album, and showcased many notable musicians including Willie Nelson, Eric Clapton, Jeff Beck, Trey Anastasio, Gwen Stefani / No Doubt, Ben Harper, Bonnie Raitt, Manu Chao, The Roots, Ryan Adams, Keith Richards, Toots Hibbert, Paul Douglas, Jackie Jackson, Ken Boothe, and The Skatalites.
+U-Roy was featured on the album True Love by Toots and the Maytals, which won the Grammy Award in 2004 for Best Reggae Album, and showcased many notable musicians including Willie Nelson, Eric Clapton, Jeff Beck, Trey Anastasio, Gwen Stefani / No Doubt, Ben Harper, Bonnie Raitt, Manu Chao, The Roots, Ryan Adams, Keith Richards, Toots Hibbert, Paul Douglas, Jackie Jackson, Ken Boothe, and The Skatalites.

-Beckford was awarded the Order of Distinction in 2007 by the Jamaican government for his contribution to music.
+He was awarded the Order of Distinction in 2007 by the Jamaican government for his contribution to music.

+His last recording was the song "The Coming of Jah Jah" for the project "The Deejay Battle: Sly & Robbie vs Roots Radics" released in April 2023 produced by the Grammy nominated musician and producer Hernan "Don Camel" Sforzini.

 U-Roy's music and Rastafari

-Rastafari has been a feature of Beckford's lyrics from his earliest singles to his latest album Pray Fi Di People.
+Rastafari has been a feature of U-Roy's lyrics from his earliest singles to his latest album Pray Fi Di People.
 Beckford's second single "Rightful Ruler" (1969) opens with a profession of Rastafari faith given in the Ethiopian language Amharic: